Thermal effusivity

 Specialty sensors have also been developed based on this relationship to measure effusivity.

-Thermal effusivity and thermal diffusivity are related quantities; respectively a product versus a ratio of a material's fundamental transport and storage properties.
+Thermal effusivity and thermal diffusivity are related quantities; respectively a product versus a ratio of a material's intensive heat transport and storage properties.
 The diffusivity appears explicitly in the heat equation, which is an energy conservation equation, and measures the speed at which thermal equilibrium can be reached by a body.
 By contrast a body's effusivity (also sometimes called inertia, accumulation, responsiveness etc.) is its ability to resist a temperature change when subjected to a time-periodic, or similarly perturbative, forcing function.

 Applications

 Temperature at a contact surface

 If two semi-infinite bodies initially at temperatures $T_1$ and $T_2$ are brought in perfect thermal contact, the temperature at the contact surface $T_m$ will be a weighted mean based on their relative effusivities.
 This relationship can be demonstrated with a very simple "control volume" back-of-the-envelope calculation: